FuelLabs/fuel-indexer/docs/src/getting-started/fuel-indexer-project.md

 # A Fuel Indexer Project

-The Fuel Indexer service can currently be used in two different ways:
+The Fuel indexer service can currently be used in two different ways:

-1. The service can either be run as a standalone binary, outside the scope of a Sway project.
+1. The service can be run as a standalone binary, outside the scope of a larger Fuel project.
-2. The service can be included in a Sway project, as a tandem service.
+2. The service can be included in a larger Fuel project, as a tandem service.

 We'll describe these two different implementations below.

 ## As a standalone service

-When running a Fuel Indexer service as a standalone binary, you can just start the service (with or without Docker) after you've defined your manifest file.
-For an example of this, checkout the [Hello World example](./../examples/hello-indexer.md) section.
+When running a Fuel indexer service as a standalone binary, you can just simply start the service after migrations have been run.

-## With a Sway project
+## With a Fuel project

-The convetion for a Sway project layout including a Fuel Indexer is:
+The convetion for a Fuel project layout including a Fuel indexer is:

 ```text
 ➜  my-project tree . -I target/ -I out/